-Consider the lowly chart, such as those shown to the left.
+Consider the lowly chart.
 Chances are you have seen quite a few, perhaps in advertisements, news, reports, or papers.
 You have probably even made a few yourself for school or work.
 There was a time when making such figures was an arduous chore.
 But now every spreadsheet program worth its salt can quickly plot its data, and several programs and libraries are dedicated to plotting charts.

 But although all of this software gives you the tools to display data in meaningful ways, they also give you plenty of leverage to proverbially shoot yourself in the foot.
 Have you given much thought about what makes a plot effective and what makes the presentation obscure, unclear, or downright dishonest?
 Few people have, but if you care to read further we will go over some first principles on creating better plots.

 Throughout this blog I will give several examples.
 Some will be good, others bad.
 Those examples showing a particularly good feature of plotting I will mark with whereas bad examples I will mark with .

 Let us begin by going over some of the basic and common chart types.
 You likely have experience with all of these chart types, but we will discuss what each are best for and — just as important — when you shouldn’t use them.

 Our first type of chart is the basic X-Y chart.
 The concept of the X-Y chart is simple.
 The space of the chart is gridded along horizontal and vertical axes, not unlike a map is gridded by latitude and longitude.
 When data are plotted on this chart, it can demonstrate a relationship between the variables of the two axes.